Robert-Bloom/metro-cs1-pa1/README.md

 _Pluralizer_ asks you to develop a simple class that, given English words, returns them in their plural form.

 The assignment contains a test suite in the form of two classes, _CalculatorTest_ and _PluralizerTest_, containing JUnit 5 test methods.
-The requirement of the assignment is for all tests to pass.
+The requirement of the assignment is to pass all the tests.

 ### Submission